develop-biology/language.development/README.md

 Objects are normally copied by reference and any change to the object will be changed in all locations.
 These changes are thread-safe by default and may wait on other threads.

-However, if you would like to copy an object by value (possibly for non-blocking or destructive access to the object), indicate such in the type declaration.
+However, if you would like to copy an object by value (possibly for non-Blocking or destructive access to the object), indicate such in the type declaration.
 For example:
 ```
 add(first int*, second int*, result int)[]